rickhelmus/TC_photodeg/README.md

 ## Overview

-This repository accompanies manuscript DOIXXX and contains the [R](https://www.r-project.org/) and [patRoon](https://rickhelmus.github.io/patRoon/) based data processing scripts and algorithms that were used to elucidate transformation
+This repository accompanies the manuscript *“Comprehensive mass spectrometry workflows to systematically elucidate transformation processes of organic micropollutants: a case study on photodegradation of four pharmaceuticals”* and contains the [R](https://www.r-project.org/) and [patRoon](https://rickhelmus.github.io/patRoon/) based data processing scripts and algorithms that were used to elucidate transformation